Amelia Bayes (PgDip, BACP registered)

 My qualifications and training

-I hold a Postgraduate Diploma in Integrative Counselling and Psychotherapy (University of Roehampton) and a CPCAB Certificate in Counselling Skills (South Thames College).
-In addition I have trained in suicide prevention, working with self-injury, understanding trauma, working with clients experiencing abuse, autism awareness, and creative therapeutic methods.
+I hold a Postgraduate Diploma in Integrative Counselling and Psychotherapy (University of Roehampton), a CPCAB Certificate in Counselling Skills, and a certificate in Couples Counselling.
+In addition I have trained in suicide prevention, working with self-injury, understanding trauma, working with clients experiencing abuse, alcohol and substance misuse, autism awareness, and creative therapeutic methods.

 My areas of specialism